Jobuandme/A2_Group4A_MidTermGame/README.md

 - Use "WASD" or the Arrow Keys to control the character
 - Press "E" to "echolocate" and reveal the rest of the map
-- Use "ENTER" to continue to the enxt level
+- Use "ENTER" to continue to the next level

 The user starts the game by pressing "Enter" to start the tutorial